- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Puberty and Adolescence

-Puberty is a particularly vulnerable time for eating disorder onset—and the development of other mental health conditions, including depression and anxiety disorders, which can work to drive eating disorder symptoms.
-[2, 3, 4]
+Puberty is a particularly vulnerable time for eating disorder onset, and the development of other mental health conditions, including depression and anxiety disorders, which may lead to disordered eating as a coping mechanism.
+In particular, beginning puberty early has been identified as a risk factor for eating disorders and anxiety disorders.2,3,4,5

 Research suggests that the influx of changing hormones and other internal dynamics during puberty is behind this phenomenon.
 And these changes can bring on the development of eating disorders in several ways.

-New beliefs or behaviors adopted during this transitive time may more easily become embedded in an adolescent’s developing adult brain, thanks to shifting hormones and other neurological activity.
-And puberty can also work to trigger or “turn on” certain genes that may make someone more susceptible to develop an eating disorder.
-[4, 5]
+New negative beliefs or disordered behaviors adopted during this transitive time may more easily become embedded in an adolescent’s developing adult brain, thanks to shifting hormones and other neurological activity.
+And puberty can also work to trigger or “turn on” specific genes that may make someone more susceptible to developing an eating disorder.4,6

 Environmental Trauma